of Michigan who imported it from

 The Hostapedia by

-This is a giant sized (33 inches high) plant with a vase shaped
+is a slow growing, giant size (33 inches high by 71 inches wide) plant with a vase shaped mound

 textured with good substance.
-Medium lavender flowers are borne
+Medium lavender, funnel shape flowers are borne

-on tall (3 to 5 feet tall) scapes in late July into August.
+on tall (3 to 5 feet tall) scapes from late July into August.
 It

 does not produce seed.